zHd4/NoteSR/README.md

 </p>

 <p>NoteSR is an application for storing information securely.
-It is a note-taking application with all data encrypted using AES-256 symmetric encryption algorithm.</p>
+It is a note-taking application with all data encrypting using AES-256 symmetric encryption algorithm.</p>

 <div align="center">
     <h2 style="">Download</h2>